 If you haven’t done these things for your existing videos, it’s worth going back and doing them to give your old videos a little boost.
 If you’ve got more tips then let us all know in the comments!

-Youtube is constantly changing it’s algorithm and how it ranks videos, but it’s unlikely that these tips are ever going to not factor into the algorithm in some way.
+YouTube is constantly changing it’s algorithm and how it ranks videos, but it’s unlikely that these tips are ever going to not factor into the algorithm in some way.
+Feel free to leave a comment if you have any doubt or query.